cbdevnet/midimonster/backends/lua.md

 Output values will not trigger corresponding input event handlers unless the channel is mapped back in the MIDIMonster configuration.

-To build (and run) the `lua` backend on Windows, a compiled version of the Lua library is required.
+To build (and run) the `lua` backend on Windows, a compiled version of the Lua 5.3 library is required.
-For various reasons (legal, separations of concern, not wanting to ship binary data in the repository), you will need to acquire a copy of `lua53.dll` (for example by downloading it from the [luabinaries project](http://luabinaries.sourceforge.net/download.html).
+For various reasons (legal, separations of concern, not wanting to ship binary data in the repository), the MIDIMonster project can not provide this file within this repository.
+You will need to acquire a copy of `lua53.dll`, for example by downloading it from the [luabinaries project](http://luabinaries.sourceforge.net/download.html).

 To build the `lua` backend for Windows, place `lua53.dll` in a subdirectory `libs/` in the project root